mbeacom/genai-processors-url-fetch/README.md

 # genai-processors-url-fetch

-The URL Fetch Gemini Processor to be used with Gemini's genai-processors.
+A URL Fetch Processor for Google's genai-processors framework that detects URLs in text, fetches their content concurrently, and yields new ProcessorParts containing the page content.

 ## UrlFetchProcessor